-Clinical agencies are also encouraging students to possess health insurance.
+Clinical agencies require students to possess health insurance.
+Proof of coverage is required to attend nursing courses.
 Hospitals and health agencies provide emergency treatment to students for injuries or illness occurring in the course of the program requirements in their agencies.
 Treatment for illness will be at the expense of the students.
 Treatment for injuries will be covered through Workman's Compensation.
-The University pays all fees for enrollment in Workman's compensation. emergency treatment to students for injuries or illness occurring in the course of the program requirements in their agencies.
+The University pays all fees for enrollment in Workman's compensation emergency treatment to students for injuries or illness occurring in the course of the program requirements in their agencies.